andrei-balescu/learning-courses/youtube.com/Master Design Patterns & SOLID Principles in C# - Full OOP Course for Beginners/SolidPrinciples/readme.md

 # Open / Closed Principle
 Software entities (classes, modules, functions etc.) should be open for extension but closed for modification.

+# Liskov Substitution Principle
+Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.